lyxell/logifix/README.md

 </h1>

-Logifix uses static analysis to detect and automatically fix bugs and suspicious patterns in Java source code.
+Logifix uses static analysis to detect and automatically fix bugs and bad patterns in Java source code.
 Logifix is implemented in a high-performance Datalog dialect that is synthesized into fast multi-threaded C++ code.

 ## Demo